broder/broder.github.io/about.md

 #### Code Review for [Department for Education][dfe]

-* Over the course of a week, reviewed 3 ASP.NET websites, assessing them on factors including code quality, architecture and security as well as assessing the existing supplier on technical leadership
+* Over the course of a week, reviewed 3 ASP.NET websites, assessing them on factors including code quality, architecture and security as well as assessing the existing supplier on technical leadership.

 _Technologies:_
 C#, ASP.NET MVC, Azure, Visual Studio Team Services

 #### Dashboard for [Vivacity Labs][viv]

-* Led a team of 2 junior developers to create [a dashboard to display statistics][viv-site]
+* Led a team of 2 junior developers to create [a dashboard to display sports pitch statistics][viv-site].
-* Processed large amounts of real time data (1M+ events per day) into digestible formats for 100s of pitches around the world
+* Processed large amounts of real time data into digestible formats for 100s of pitches around the world.

 _Technologies:_
 Node.js, TypeScript, React, Redux, Webpack, GitHub, Jenkins, Google Cloud Platform